 This guide, written for in-house lawyers, provides an insight into some of the mandatory reporting requirements for companies on non-financial issues, including the strategic report and the Financial Reporting Council’s (FRC) guidance on this, additional social, human rights requirements for quoted companies, greenhouse gas reporting requirements, Modern Slavery Act 2015 requirements and rules coming from EU Directive 2014/95/EU on disclosure of non-financial and diversity information.
 It also explains what a sustainability report is, sets out the different voluntary reporting frameworks available in summary format and highlights the benefits of assurances.

-This Practice Note explains what the terms ‘responsible business’; ‘corporate social responsibility’ (CSR), ‘sustainability’ and ‘environmental social governance’ (ESG) mean in the context of business.
-It sets out why in-house lawyers should understand these terms and how they can contribute to a company’s responsible business programme.
+This Practice Note explains what terms such as ‘responsible’ or ‘sustainable’ business’, ‘corporate social responsibility’ (CSR), ‘sustainability’ and ‘environmental social governance’ (ESG) mean in the context of business.
+It sets out why General Counsel (GC) working in-house, as well as their external advisors, should understand these terms and how they can contribute to a company’s responsible business programme.
 It was produced in partnership with Ardea International and is part of a series on corporate responsibility.
-It provides examples of good business practice and some practical steps to develop responsible business.
+It provides examples of good business practice and some practical steps to developing sustainable business.

 This Practice Note outlines the definition of sustainable development (SD) at the international level and international policy on sustainable development.
 It includes the most widely recognised definition of sustainable development from the 1987 United Nations Commission on Environment and Development (UNCED) report ‘Our Common Future’, known as the Brundtland Report.
 It also covers how sustainable development has been defined at other international meetings, in other international agreements and documents, and by other international organisations, such as the UN General Assembly, the World Bank, the International Institute for Sustainable Development (IISD), the UN Commission on Sustainable Development (CSD) and the United Nations High-Level Political Forum (HLPF).
 It also considers criticisms and shortcomings of the mainstream definition of SD and discusses the Sustainable Development Goals (SDGs).
 It was produced in partnership with Ardea International.